cechandler/dissertation-paper/dissertation/source/04_part2_intro_walden.md

 The form of each movement is mostly fluid and continuous and does not lend itself to classical formal patterns and instead is best described as through-composed.
 The formal continuity present throughout can, however, be parsed into several sections delineated by changes in harmonic collection or texture. but share melodies, motives, gestures, and harmonies

+The first movement of *Walden* contains three different dichotomies that play out over the course of the movement: 1) harmonic ambiguity to harmonic clarity, 2) heterophony to homophony, and 3) ensemble as soloists to ensemble as subsets.
+The beginning features the quintet performing music that is harmonically ambiguous and articulated heterophonically, but by the end the quintet is performing harmonically clear and homophonic musical material.
 The form of the first movement unfolds over four short sections.
 The first features a call and response pattern that gradually transforms over four phrases via a process of rhythmic displacement.
 The second section consists of a heterophonic canon between flute, clarinet, and bassoon, while the oboe and horn continue calling.
 The third section continues the heterophonic canon in the flute, oboe, and clarinet, while the horn and bassoon periodically interject a staccato interval.
 Finally, the fourth section introduces a homophonic three-octave melody paired with the increasingly insistent staccato gesture before abruptly transitioning into a tutti repeated chord.

 The second movement reuses much of the same musical materials from the first movement: a transposed version of the three-octave melody, a melodic motive in the oboe, and the horn and bassoon staccato punctuation.
 Abrahamsen presents these materials in a precise cyclical configuration using retrograde and filtering procedures and **balanced phrasing**.
 Since the music unfolds more or less continuously, its formal sections are primarily revealed by how various cycles repeat and the changes made upon a new cycle starting.
 This movement is less about development than it is about transformation through decay and removal.